 While Freddie and his family are extremely thankful for the NHS - without them, he might not be here - there is only so much support and therapy they can provide.
 To improve, and to have a chance of being able to walk, talk and do so many of the most simple of things, Freddie needs countless therapies, equipment and support.
 The NHS provide one hour of physio a fortnight, for him to improve he needs so much more.
 Freddie's family have researched and fundraised, joined support groups and forums, desperate for answers on the best treatment and equipment to provide.
-In March 2019 they took Freddie to the NAPA Center in the USA where they provide intensive, highly specialised therapy unavailable in the UK.
+In March and October 2019 they took Freddie to the NAPA Center in the USA where they provide intensive, highly specialised therapy unavailable in the UK.
 The results were amazing and Freddie loved it there.
 They pushed all the boundaries with Freddie and he broke them all.

 With the right therapy and the best equipment, Freddie will be able to keep proving the doctors wrong.
 He'll hopefully be able to do amazing things, just like he already has, and he can have a good quality of life.
 All these treatments cost huge amounts of money and they are only going to become more and more vital as Freddie becomes older.
 Because of that, Freddie's family have no choice but to fundraise, to give Freddie every fighting chance to get the best care that he deserves.
-There have been marathons, treks, raffles, MMA fights, pool knockouts, fancy dress and so much more.
-The latest; a sky dive in July 2019!
+There have been marathons, treks, raffles, MMA fights, pool knockouts, sky dives, fancy dress and so much more.
+The latest; a fundraising ball in February 2020!
 There have been hundreds of people who donated, supported, shared posts etc. There are family members who have shed blood, sweat and tears; friends with sore, bruised and blistered feet and colleagues who have thrown themselves into the action without anyone having to ask.